- Programs of Study

 IRB/SARB Proposal Submission Process

-Before submitting an HSR Application, all researchers are required to complete CITI Program’s Social-Behavioral-Educational Basic training course for Human Subjects Research.
+Before submitting an HSR Application, researchers (except for undergraduate students) are required to complete CITI Program’s Social-Behavioral-Educational Basic training course for Human Subjects Research.
+Although CITI training is not required for undergraduates, it is accessible to undergraduate students with an SIT email account should they choose to participate in the CITI training course.
 The 4- to 8-hour course can be accessed at https://libguides.sit.edu/irb/citi

 All graduate, faculty, and staff proposals must be submitted to the Institutional Review Board (IRB) administrator at [email protected] for review and approval before research can begin.
 Please see the Human Subjects Research Policy and Forms section for forms that are required for submission.